Description

 Risk and Exploitability

-The exploit requires an attacker to make a request to the OAuth2 endpoint, supply a forged state that matches the client’s predictable value, and then redeem the response.
+The exploit requires an attacker to make a request to the OAuth2 endpoint, supply a forged state that matches the client’s predictable value, and redeem the response.
 No user interaction beyond the normal OAuth flow is needed, making the attack relatively straightforward in a browser context.
-Although EPSS data is not available and the vulnerability is not listed in CISA’s KEV catalog, the potential for session hijacking and impersonation grants this flaw a high practical risk.
-The CWE identifiers for Cryptographic Primitive Weakness (CWE‑338) and Random Number Generation Weakness (CWE‑340) reinforce the severity of the issue.
+With a CVSS score of 9.1, the vulnerability is regarded as high severity.
+The EPSS score of < 1% indicates low likelihood of exploitation, but the potential for session hijacking and impersonation grants this flaw a high practical risk.
+The vulnerability is not listed in CISA’s KEV catalog, and the CWE identifiers for Cryptographic Primitive Weakness (CWE‑338) and Random Number Generation Weakness (CWE‑340) underscore the seriousness of the flaw.

 Remediation